Sustainable Tourism & Conservation at Wray Valley

 Photovoltaics (Solar Panels)

-We have had 3.75 kW of solar panels since we started but in February 2024 we added a further 16 panels bringing out total up to 10.5 kW and a 5kW battery.
-The entire system is controllable from an app on our phones.
+We have had solar panels since we started, but in February 2024 we added a further 16 panels, bringing our total up to 10.5 kW alongside a 5 kW battery.
+The entire system is controllable from an app on our phones, allowing us to store energy during the day to use when it is needed most.

 Mains Electricity